Jorge Kizer, M.D.

 After receiving a medical degree from the University of Pennsylvania, Dr. Kizer completed his residency in internal medicine at Brigham and Women’s Hospital.
 He subsequently earned a master of science in epidemiology from the Harvard School of Public Health, and went on to complete a cardiovascular fellowship at the University of Pennsylvania Medical Center.
 He came to Einstein-Montefiore from Weill Cornell Medical College, where he was Associate Professor of Medicine and Public Health.

 Dr. Kizer has been an investigator in several NIH-funded population based studies, principally the Strong Heart Study and the Cardiovascular Health Study, and his work has been funded by research awards from the National Heart, Lung, and Blood Institute and the American Heart Association.
+He serves as Editor of the Clinical Trials and their Interpretation section for Current Atherosclerosis Reports.

 - Kizer JR, Arnold AM, Benkeser D, Ix JH, Djousse L, Zieman SJ, Barzilay JI, Tracy RP, Mantzoros CS, Siscovick DS, Mukamal KJ.
 Total and High-Molecular-Weight Adiponectin and Risk of Incident Diabetes in Older People.
 Diabetes Care 2012;35:415-423.